1. How do I use a “Flip” Camcorder?

 It is very important to compress the video, because the raw video that comes from the Flip camcorder is too large to upload to TaskStream!
 A tutorial about how to compress your video is available in the next section.

-VIDEO FILES: Starting October 24, 2012, TaskStream has implemented a new video feature that automatically streams video.
+VIDEO FILES: TaskStream has a video feature that automatically streams video.
 This should make it easier for evaluators to view your videos.
 TaskStream allows a video file upload size of up to 500 MB.

 Even though video streaming will be done by TaskStream, it is still important to edit your video and render/compress it to a manageable size before uploading to any video streaming service, since most services have a file upload size limitation, and very large video files – larger than a few hundred megabytes – will upload very slowly.

 Instructions for how to compress your video can be found here:

 - Handbrake tutorial (PDF)

 - For Macintosh